ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 Workers don't come with access to the DOM.
 To fill this gap, the AMP team created an open-source library called [WorkerDOM](https://github.com/ampproject/worker-dom/).
 WorkerDOM copies the DOM to a virtual DOM and makes the copy available to a worker.
 WorkerDOM also recreates a subset of the standard DOM API.
 When the worker makes changes to the virtual DOM, WorkerDOM recreates those changes in the real DOM.
 This lets the worker manipulate the DOM and make changes on the page using standard techniques.
 The DOM synchronization only goes in one direction.
 If the main thread modifies the DOM, no mechanism exists to let the worker know.

-`amp-script` is essentially a wrapper around WorkerDOM that makes WorkerDOM usable in AMP.
+`amp-script` is a wrapper around WorkerDOM that makes WorkerDOM usable in AMP, providing connections to AMP features, establishing the developer API, and introducing restrictions that protect the user experience.
 WorkerDOM provides the core of `amp-script`'s functionality.

 ## Overview of `amp-script`